strayfade/sf2040/README.md

 The RP2040's bootloader can be accessed by holding the **ESC** key while plugging in the keyboard.

 > For more information about setting up and working with [QMK](https://docs.qmk.fm/#/) keyboard firmware, read the QMK documentation (https://docs.qmk.fm).

+### License
+The sf2040 keyboard design and firmware is released under the GPL3 license.
+Contributions and pull requests to this repository are always welcome!